JoseLion/ts-routeways/README.md

 > We provide the most commmon codecs in on single `Codecs` object, which can be extended to add custom codecs of your own.

 🔧 Fully agnostic.
 You can use it with any framework/library, the concepts apply to any web-like router.
-> We provide optional hook makers for React, just as a convenience.
+> (deprecated) ~~We provide optional hook makers for React, just as a convenience.
 We're open to add more helpers for other libraries if necessary.
-PRs and suggestions are always welcome!
+PRs and suggestions are always welcome!~~

 ## Install